 Individuals suffering acute severe febrile illness should postpone immunisation until they have recovered; immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged.

-Seek appropriate advice from the Primary Care Centre and Immunisation Team, Public Health Gibraltar or GP as appropriate.
+Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as appropriate.

 The risk to the individual of not being immunised must be taken into account.